moamy/Pokedex_Stacc_Farm/README.md

 # Pokedex for Stacc Farm!
 This is a Pokédex demo created for Stacc Farm! :)

 I made the tests using Playwright, and everything else through pure JavaScript, HTML and CSS.
-I also used a font from Google Fonts, I hope that is okay with you guys since they are free to use.
+I also used a font from Google Fonts, I hope that is okay with you since they are free to use.

 ## Run the project
 The project (without tests) can be run by downloading the project from GitHub as a ZIP-file and extracting it.
 Open the extracted folder and then open its `index.html` file!